brandonchin00/Final-Project-V2/roogle/README.md

    Supabase API

 7. Reflection
+   In the past year, I've taken Problem Solving, WebTech, and now finally Computer Science.
+I love building things.
+So I guess this is one of my final projects as an undergraduate student.
+Thank you professor.
+It's been a pleasure.

+    Here is my reflection:
     When I first started this course, I gave myself a goal.
 1. Polish up my foundations of coding.
 2. Learn authentication.
 As a result, I picked a project idea that required authentication and database management.

     What went well was my the UX.
 I had a great time building and designing the frontend with react.
 It was fun designing and picking the colors coordination for the website.
 Famailiarity with useState, useEffect, I was able to get the components to react precisely the way I wanted.